 Whether it is steaming dim sum, juicy burgers or spicy Indian food, the trend toward plant-based diets and vegetarianism has progressively increased in recent years.
-In order to meet this demand, more and more restaurants in Hong Kong have opened to cater to this dietary demographic.
-We’ve got the ultimate guide on where to find the best healthy vegetarian and vegan restaurants in Hong Kong.
+In order to meet this demand, more and more vegetarian restaurants in Hong Kong have opened to cater to this dietary demographic.
+We’ve curated the ultimate guide on where to find the best healthy vegetarian and vegan restaurants in Hong Kong.

 Pure Veggie House

 Pure Veggie House, formerly located in Central but now in Tsim Sha Tsui, still serves the same vegetarian food with a relaxed vibe.
 Most of what is on offer at Pure Veggie House is vegan-friendly.
 Along with its diverse range of vegetarian dishes and dim sum, the restaurant has also started taking steps to be more eco-conscious by locally sourcing organic produce from its own ecological farm.

 TMS recommends: Black Truffle Sauce and Pine Nut Fried Rice